madelinezug/5CMenuTutorial/README.md

     }
 ```

-We'll need an array to store the name of each of our dining halls, and a String to store the dining hall we select.
+We'll need an array to store the name of each of our dining halls, and a String to store the dining hall we select from the table.

 ```Swift
 var diningHalls: [String] = ["Frank", "Frary", "Collins", "Scripps", "Mudd", "Pitzer", "Oldenborg"] var selectedDiningHall:String = "";
 ```

-##Linking Files to Storyboard

-We need to make sure our storyboard knows what code to use for each controller.
-Go to your storyboard.
-In the righthand menu click on the third icon from the left and set the appropriate class for each controller.

-##Configuring the TableViewCells

-Let's go back to our storyboard and set the class of our prototype cells to "Basic" for each of our TableViewControllers.
-A prototype cell tells your TableViewController what cells in its table should look like.

-Your app will reuse this prototype to make each item in the table.
-In order for the app to know what to reuse we need to give our cell a "Reuse Identifier".
-This is how we will reference our prototype cell.

-To change the Reuse Identifier select the cell and choose the fourth icon from the right in the top right menu.
-In the identifier field enter your identifier.
-I chose "diningHallCell" and "menuItemCell" for my two prototype cells.

 ##Making the cells display data

-Now that we've set up our cells and can reference them we want them to actually display something!
-We'll do that in our TableViewController code.
+We've set up our cells and can reference them with their Reuse Identifier, so now we want them to actually display something!
+We'll do that in our DiningHallViewController code.

-We'll need to tell our app how to use our prototype cells.
+We'll need to tell our app what to do with our prototype cells.
 Here's what my code looks like, we'll walk through this together.

 ```Swift
     override func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {